Triyo11/shopsphere-app/README.md

 <br/>

 ## Description
-### Shosphere is multi-seller ecommerce website that provide products with various category from various seller.
-User as a buyer can search and buy anything in the website.
-As a seller, user can sell some their  products.
-Shopsphere was made by various stack such as Node JS, Prisma JS , MySql , React JS, Tailwind CSS.
-These app also consume third API from Raja Ongkir and Stripe as payment gateway.
-Beside of that, these app also use third party Ngrok to make localhost can be accessed by other device.
+### Shosphere is a multi-seller e-commerce website that provide products with various category from various seller.
+Users as buyers can search and buy anything on the website.
+As a seller, users can sell some of their  products.
+Shopsphere was made by various stacks such as Node JS, Prisma JS, MySql, React JS, and Tailwind CSS.
+This app also consumes a third API from Raja Ongkir and Stripe as a payment gateway.
+Beside of that, this app also use third-party Ngrok to make localhost can be accessed by another device.

 <br/>

 ## Structure Directory
 - ### Frontend/: Contains code for the User Interface (UI) that will be accessed via the browser using Ngrok

-- ### Backend/: Contains code for logic of application, interaction with the database, and provides data to the frontend.
+- ### Backend/: Contains code for logic of application, interaction with the database, and provides data to the front end.

 <br>
 <br>

-## How to run ?
+## How to run?

 ### Step 0  : Installation
 - ### Clone this repository ``` git clone https://github.com/Triyo11/shopsphere-app.git ```